-Homeowners face multiple challenges when confronted with roof leaks.
+Homeowners face multiple challenges when confronted with roof leaks, especially after a storm.
 They often times lead to significant water damage to the home interior.
 Mold growth may appear as a result of a roof leak that is left to linger.
 The dangers of a leaky roof can present themselves unknowingly at a time that is least convenient.

 Determining the source of a roof leak can present an even greater challenge.
 The location of the outside leak rarely matches the source of the interior leak, leading to frustration on the part of the homeowner.